sap218/my-site/content/projects/novartis.md

 +++
-title = "Oxford-Novartis Collaboration - Multiple Sclerosis" date = "2022-05-01"
-categories = ['job']
+title = "Member of the Oxford-Novartis collaboration" date = "2022-05-01" categories = ['job']
 +++